JamBrains/service-sdk/README.md

 just link output/02-pba-demo.jam output/02-pba-demo.elf
 ```

-There is also a `watch` command that will re-build when you change the example code: `just watch`.
+There is also a `watch` command that will re-build when you change the example code: `just examples watch`.

 This will result in a **`02-pba-demo.jam`** file in the `output` folder.
 This is the final service blob according to the Gray Paper.